Bend-Function/cloudflareDDNS/README.md

 }
 ```
 ## Run program
+0. Download program from release page or find it in ./bin
 1. Open a terminal.
 2. Into the directory where the program is.
 3. Make sure you know where the config file is.